 On-Page Optimization - The First Step

 If you are creating a brand new website on a new domain then a website audit will not be necessary.
-But if you re-designing an existing website or seeking to improve optimization for a website, then you will need to consider conducting some kind of audit.
+But if you are re-designing an existing website or seeking to improve optimization for a website, then you will need to consider conducting some kind of audit.
 This article details how to conduct a website audit.

 The audit will give detailed insight into what needs to be done to bring the website to the standard required for it to be seen as a quality website according to Google's recommendations.
 A few elements will be considered in the website audit.

 Website Speed: Website speed has become a factor, though minor, in website ranking.
 Speed plays a key role in the experience of users who visit your website.
-When a website is too slow, it also leads to high bounce rate.
+When a website is too slow, it also leads to a high bounce rate.